wolfej94/NotesStorage/README.md

 import NotesStorage
 ```

-### StorageService
+### NotesStorage Class

-The `StorageService` class conforms to the `StorageServiceProtocol` protocol and provides the following public methods:
+The `NotesStorage` class provides a public interface for managing notes.
+It encapsulates the `StorageService` and offers methods for asynchronous, closure-based, and Combine-based operations.

 #### Asynchronous Methods